Advance Inclusion in your workplace

 To practically remedy this problem, they have innovatively created a digital tool to help people share their real names by translating them to phonetics.

 The aim is to encourage organisations to standardise the phonetic spelling of names in email signatures.
 By typing your name into the tool – you can see the phonetic spelling and there is an audio feature that pronounces names.
-This name pronunciation tool can be accessed here.
+This name pronunciation tool can be accessed on the campaign’s website.